Liam Tobin: Henry Wilson

 Just before the shooting, Coogan places Tobin in London.
 He met courier Peig Ni Braonain at Euston Station collecting a document that had been sent from Dublin.
 Returning to Dublin before the incident, Tobin was jubilant when he told defence minister Richard Mulcahy about Wilson's death.
 Mulcahy was appalled and threatened to resign.
+On 10 August 1922, two London-based members of the IRA, Reginald Dunne and Joseph O'Sullivan were hung in London for the killing of Wilson.

 Irish Free State

 Following the Anglo-Irish Treaty, he was appointed deputy director of intelligence in the new state and assigned to the Criminal Investigation Department based at Oriel House.
 However Collins would soon replace him with Joseph McGrath.
 Tobin was placed on the Army Council and was Director of Intelligence from September 1922 until his appointment as Senior Aide-de-Camp to the new Governor General, Tim Healy in November 1922.
 The position provided an apartment in Viceregal Lodge.

 In October 1922, Tobin's brother Nicholas, a Free State captain, was accidentally shot dead by his own troops during the raid and capture of a bomb making factory at number 8 Gardiner's Place, Dublin.

 Tobin believed in the stepping stone doctrine which saw the Treaty as a stage towards full independence.
 With the outbreak of the Irish Civil War he remained loyal to Collins and took the Pro-Treaty side.
 He led in the fight against the Anti-Treaty IRA in the south.
 Disillusioned with the continuing hostilities and in the aftermath of the death of General Collins he formed an association called the IRA Organisation (IRAO) or "Old Irish Republican Army" to distinguish themselves from the anti-treaty insurgents.